CPSSD/feedlark/scraper/README.md

 Use pip to download the dependencies (making sure you have activated the virtualenv)

-    $ pip install -r requirements.txt .
+    $ pip install -r requirements.txt

 How to do tests
 ------------

-Comming soon to a repo near you!
+Coming soon to a repo near you!